GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver_service_monitoring.md

   with the `-d` (delete) option (see [#deleting-objects](#deleting-objects)), then run it normally.

-* To import your existing `ServiceLevelObjective` objects, add the following fields in your SLO config:
+* To persist `ServiceLevelObjective` objects, after creating your SLO the first time, add the following fields in your SLO config:

   * `service_id`: Existing `Service` id.
   * `slo_id`: Existing `ServiceLevelObjective` ids.
 The id will be suffixed with